Chuck Renslow: Career

 Renslow was a photographer, and in 1952 met Dom Orejudos on Chicago's Oak Street Beach, asking him to model for him.
 The two began a lifelong personal and professional relationship; in the 1970s, they lived together in the Francis J Dewes mansion.

 Renslow and Orejudos founded Kris Studios, a physique photography studio that took photos for gay magazines they published.
 The studio was named in part to honor transgender pioneer Christine Jorgensen.
 In 1958, they bought a gym which they renamed Triumph Gymnasium and Health Studio.
-That same year Renslow and Orejudos bought Gold Coast Show Lounge, and transformed it into the country's first gay leather bar, called the Gold Coast bar, with a uniform/western/leather dress code, a backroom, and homoerotic art (by Orejudos) on the walls.
+That same year Renslow and Herbie Schmidt and Art Marotta bought Gold Coast Show Lounge, and transformed it into a gay leather bar, called the Gold Coast bar, with a uniform/western/leather dress code, a backroom, and homoerotic art by Orejudos and Chuck Arnett on the walls.
 In 1965, Renslow helped found the Second City Motorcycle Club.

 Renslow and Dom Orejudos founded the Man's Country/Chicago bathhouse in 1973 (pictured here in 2016).

 Man’s Country/Chicago, founded by Renslow and Orejudos, opened at 5015–5017 North Clark Street in Chicago on September 19, 1973, and held the title of Chicago's longest-running gay bathhouse when it closed in 2017.
 It was the third bathhouse co-founded by Renslow, whose previous two clubs were forced to shut down due to homophobia-fueled pressure from the police.
 Before opening Man's Country/Chicago, Renslow co-owned locations of the Club Baths chain in Chicago, Kansas City, and Phoenix with Chuck Fleck.

 Renslow founded Chicago's August White Party on August 8, 1974, when he hosted a party to celebrate his birthday and thank his patrons.
 It was then held for the next 36 years until 2010.
 The largest party was held in 1979 at Navy Pier, with 5,000 participants.

 The forerunner of the International Mr. Leather competition was the 1970s "Mr. Gold Coast" contest held at Chicago's Gold Coast leather bar, owned by Renslow and Dom Orejudos.
 The "Mr. Gold Coast" contest became one of the bar's most popular promotions causing the need to locate the competition to a larger venue in 1979, upon which the title was changed to International Mr. Leather.

+Renslow founded the Chicago Eagle bar.
+Originally the bar was housed within the Man's Country complex.

 Renslow and Tony DeBlase founded the Leather Archives & Museum in 1991 (its entrance is pictured here in a 2023 photo).

-In 1991 Renslow and Tony DeBlase founded the Leather Archives & Museum "as a community archives, library, and museum of leather, kink, fetish, and BDSM history and culture."
+In 1991, Renslow and Tony DeBlase founded the Leather Archives & Museum "as a community archives, library, and museum of leather, kink, fetish, and BDSM history and culture."
 Its mission is making “leather, kink, BDSM, and fetish accessible through research, preservation, education and community engagement."
 Renslow and DeBlase founded the museum in response to the AIDS crisis, during which the leather and fetish communities' history and belongings were frequently lost or intentionally suppressed and discarded.